 \section{Results}

 Consider the case when the full neutron spectrum of the HIBEAM beamline, without any time or velocity restrictions, is sent into an RF coil located \SI{16}{m} from the moderator.
 The coil has length \SI{0.3}{m} and field strength $B_1=\SI{34.4}{\micro\tesla}$.
-The spin flip angle distribution at zero detuning is shown in Fig.~\hyperref[Figure5]{\ref*{Figure5}a}.
+The spin flip angle distribution at zero detuning is shown in figure~\hyperref[Figure5]{\ref*{Figure5}a}.
 While the distribution has an average of about $\pi/2$ (the $B_1$ value was chosen here to match a neutron velocity of $v=\SI{1200}{m/s}$), the spread is very large with a standard deviation of 0.67 radians.
-In Fig.~\hyperref[Figure5]{\ref*{Figure5}b}, time-dependent amplitude modulation is applied using the envelope function in Eq. \eqref{envelope}.
+In figure~\hyperref[Figure5]{\ref*{Figure5}b}, time-dependent amplitude modulation is applied using the envelope function in eq. \eqref{envelope}.
 The distribution becomes narrower around $\pi/2$ with a standard deviation of 0.17 radians.
-In Fig.~\hyperref[Figure5]{\ref*{Figure5}c}, we only consider neutrons which pass through a 0.3~ms time window (centred at 7.08~ms) 6.7~m from the moderator, which is the proposed location of a pulse definition chopper.
+In figure~\hyperref[Figure5]{\ref*{Figure5}c}, we only consider neutrons which pass through a 0.3~ms time window (centred at 7.08~ms) 6.7~m from the moderator, which is the proposed location of a pulse definition chopper.
 We may consider this location as the starting point of the envelope function, i.e. by setting $t_0=\SI{7.08}{ms}$.
-This reduces the standard deviation further to 0.02 radians, while eliminating the wide wings of the distribution present in Fig.~\hyperref[Figure5]{\ref*{Figure5}b}.
+The distribution then becomes as shown in figure~\hyperref[Figure5]{\ref*{Figure5}c}.
+This reduces the standard deviation further to 0.02 radians, while eliminating the wide wings of the distribution present in figure~\hyperref[Figure5]{\ref*{Figure5}b}.

 We now extend this simulation by including a 7.7~m long free precession length between two coils.
 Here we shift the Ramsey fringe to a working point on the steepest slope by changing the relative phase of the second coil by $\pi/2$.
-The resulting Ramsey fringes for each of the three aforementioned cases are shown in Fig.~\ref{Figure6}.
+The resulting Ramsey fringes for each of the three aforementioned cases are shown in figure~\ref{Figure6}.
 Each cross corresponds to a simulated neutron trajectory, with a total of 300 neutrons simulated in each case.
 A clear improvement in contrast is observed near the working point when introducing the time-dependent amplitude modulation.
 While the effect deteriorates at larger detunings, the phase information is extracted close to the working point, and so does not invalidate the method.
 When timing restrictions are applied, the fringe contrast improves across a significantly larger detuning range.